ClubExpressions/poc2/README.md

 #### Local kinto

-There's a `kinto.ini` in the repo, just do `kinto start --ini kinto.ini`.
+There are some `kinto.ini` files in the repo, just do
+`kinto start --ini kinto_XXX.ini`.

 #### Official test instance